 To be named to the Dean's List, students must achieve a 3.0 or higher grade point average for the term, based on completion of at least ten (10) units (eight (8) of them letter graded) for students enrolled full-time; or on completion of at least eight (8) units (six (6) of them letter graded) for students enrolled part-time.
+The rules are based on the student's enrollment for the term as full or part-time, not whether the student is enrolled in a full or part-time program.
 Students also must have no Incomplete, "NC," or "NR" grades for the term.
 Note: Students receiving In Progress (IP) grades in designated elective year-long courses are eligible for Dean's List consideration.
 However, final grades in these year-long courses may have a retroactive impact on Dean's List.
 Only Law School units are included in the Dean's List determination for joint degree students.
 Summer abroad program units are not included in the calculation of Dean's List eligibility.
 A notation will appear on the official transcripts of students named to the Dean's List.
 If one or more of a student's grades is changed at a later date, such as having resolved an incomplete, and the student wishes to be reevaluated for Dean's List, the student should contact the Law School Registrar's Office.